We currently offer five programs for your classroom for students K-8th grades.

 Note: 10% discount if you schedule more than 1 module per day.

-The objective of this lesson is to familiarize students with the components of the scientific method, specifically the development of hypotheses and testing of that hypothesis.
+The objective of this lesson is to familiarize students with the components of the scientific method, specifically the development of hypotheses and the role of data collection through various methods of observation.

-The instructor accomplishes this through an interactive process that includes introducing students to the concepts of developing a hypothesis and data collection through observations and experiments.
+The instructor accomplishes this through an interactive process that includes introducing students to the concepts of developing a hypothesis and data collection through observations.
+This exercise includes a hands-on data collection activity that challenges the students to make deductions about sample objects based upon their observations.

 Approximate Length: 1 hour